-For the first time, children in Primary 2 and 3 will receive a Read, Write, Count bag in the autumn of this year.
+Children in Primary 2 and 3 will receive a Read, Write, Count bag in the autumn of this year.
 In it are books, fun counting games and materials for writing.

 Free bags of books and other learning materials have been given to children from birth to Primary 1 for a number of years with Scottish Book Trust’s Bookbug programme.
 Since 2015, these bags have had extra writing and counting materials from the Read, Write, Count campaign.